TubercularOx/darkhaunter/occultism.md

 *d20 Call of Cthulhu* is not the best-organized book, and niche rules like this are scattered throughout, affecting many skills.

 I feel like the chance of Rich encountering *Detect Life* is extremely high.
 The *Escape* scene suggests that Rich first conceived of a dramatic moment in which the Monster in the Dark would cast a *Call of Cthulhu* spell.
 Having decided on that, he likely reviewed the spell list and selected *Word of Recall* as one that could be reframed as strange and mysterious.
-If this was the case, then the *Escape* scene would have been constructed around that choice, and along the way, Rich would have encountered *Detect Life*, which may have inspired the trenchant political analysis scene. &#x20;
+If this was the case, then the *Escape* scene would have been constructed around that choice, and along the way, Rich would have encountered *Detect Life*, which may have inspired the trenchant political analysis scene.

-The three relevant skills are Knowledge (Biology), Knowledge (Occult), and Cthulhu Mythos.
-If goblins fall under Knowledge (Occult), then the Monster in the Dark could reasonably know something this detailed.
+If Knowledge (Occult) applies to goblins, then the Monster in the Dark’s detailed knowledge makes sense.

-Cthulhu Mythos is a pseudo-skill that can only be learned by encountering Mythos creatures, which doesn’t fit *Order of the Stick*—goblins are not unknowable horrors.
-Even if someone argued that it does fit, a monster like the Hunting Horror automatically passes all Cthulhu Mythos checks, as the rules explicitly state that such creatures treat the unfathomable as normal.
+Cthulhu Mythos is not a likely fit—goblins in *Order of the Stick* are not unfathomable horrors.
+But even if someone argues otherwise, it might actually help my case, since Hunting Horrors automatically pass all Cthulhu Mythos checks.

-Biology is a plausible alternative, given that goblins are close enough to humans that some crossover might apply.
-If Rich chose to adjust the skill to fit his setting in this way, this could provide a reasonable explanation.&#x20;

-However, this approach doesn't match the other conversions Rich has done.
-The Monster in the Dark consistently understands concepts that exist in the real world but interprets them through the lens of the setting.
-Instead of the Necronomicon, it knows books that raise stats; instead of a mystical astral plane, it identifies the silvery and weightless Astral Plane of D&D<sup>1</sup>.
-Rich's handling of Knowledge (Religion) appears to follow the same pattern—rather than covering real-world religions, it applies to divine magic and the undead, reinforcing the idea that the gap in the Monster in the Dark's knowledge is shaped by this adaptation.
+Biology is a plausible alternative since goblins are similar enough to humans for some crossover.
+However, this doesn’t fit the pattern Rich has followed elsewhere.
+Instead of reasoning from real-world classifications, he has consistently taken *Call of Cthulhu* labels and applied them to *D&D* concepts, swapping in equivalents rather than adapting based on function.

-Goblins, hobgoblins, and bugbears exist in real-world folklore, and Knowledge (Occult) explicitly covers topics like ancient mysteries, magical traditions, and cryptozoology.
-If Rich followed the same method—keeping the name but adapting the content—then it makes sense that the Monster in the Dark would be familiar with goblins in this way.
+Goblins, hobgoblins, and bugbears all exist in folklore, and Knowledge (Occult) explicitly covers ancient mysteries, magical traditions, and cryptozoology.
+If Rich followed the same approach here—slotting in a *Dungeons & Dragons* equivalent under a *Call of Cthulhu* label—then it makes sense that the Monster in the Dark would recognize goblins in this context.

-Ultimately, we are making educated guesses about how Rich adapted existing mechanics in a way that best suited the story, given that those mechanics sometimes contradict each other.
-With more evidence, certain interpretations might become stronger, but in the absence of that, readers can weigh the contradictions and decide for themselves what they find most convincing.

-<sup>1</sup> Xykon's status as an evil sorcerer—relevant to the Hunting Horror's description—also follows this pattern.
-While a sorcerer in *Call of Cthulhu* is conceptually distinct from a sorcerer in *Dungeons & Dragons*, Rich's pattern is to retain the name while slotting in a different concept, effectively using the D&D version as a direct substitute without further adaptation.